Jayanth2209/Mini-Task-3/Project 3.md

 The bot uses an ESP32 Microcontroller and a 5V Power Bank as Power Source.
 Other components used:
 VL53L0X Laser ToF Flight Time Ranging Sensor Module - Operational Voltage Range - 2.8V to 5V
-US-100 Ultrasonic Sensor - Operational Voltage - 2.4V - 5V
+US-100 Ultrasonic Sensor - Operational Voltage - 2.4V - 5V  (Can be replaced with the much cheaper HC-SR04 Ultrasonic Sensor)
 N20 6V 100RPM Micro Metal Gear Motor with Encoder - Operational Voltage Range - 3V to 6V

 #### Alternatives: